 These continuing programs certainly kept us busy but we seem to find time for more, much more.
 Here’s the latest The Power of the Georgia Partnership.
 Now for a look at key events/developments over our past five years.

 Our 25th anniversary year and we aren’t slowing down!
 Already we have fielded the 13th edition of our Top Ten Issues to Watch report, briefed a joint Senate and House Education Committee meeting, held our 11th annual Media Symposium, and strengthened our Better Standards for a Better Georgia coalition.
 But what’s ahead?
-Look for a new Economics of Education publication, a blueprint for a prosperous Georgia public education system, a STEM map, three exciting Critical Issues Forums, more EPFP grads and new Fellows, new Woodrow Wilson STEM teachers entering Georgia classrooms and more starting their quest.
+Look for a new Economics of Education publication, a blueprint for a prosperous Georgia public education system, a STEAM map, three exciting Critical Issues Forums, more EPFP grads and new Fellows, new Woodrow Wilson STEM teachers entering Georgia classrooms and more starting their quest.
 And that’s just scratching the surface.

 As I begin my tenure as the Board Chair for this organization, I am impressed by the relevance it has maintained since it opened its doors 25 years ago.
 The work of the Georgia Partnership is noble, a tireless pursuit focused on ensuring every child in this state is afforded the best public education possible.
 We are also attuned to the entire education continuum from elementary to post-secondary education and ultimately workforce readiness.
 We are proud of our past but focused on the challenges ahead.
 That has been and continues to be the standard of the Georgia Partnership for Excellence in Education.